Ashmore AUM plunges due to coronavirus selloff in markets

 "Investment performance was negative in all investment themes as a result of the sharp, severe fall in global markets from mid-February," Ashmore said.

-The London-listed company said there were net outflows in the corporate debt, local currency and external debt themes, with client redemptions concentrated in retail-oriented mutual funds in the first two themes.
+The London-listed investor posted net outflows in corporate debt, local currency and external debt investment strategies, with client redemptions concentrated in retail-oriented mutual funds in the first two themes.

+Corporate debt and equities saw the biggest hits, seeing net outflows of 39% and 33% respectively, closely followed by multi-asset strategies which saw net outflows of 25%.

+The sell-off has weakened performance against benchmarks over one and three years but comparisons remain good over five years, the company said.
+It said it now saw some of the "most attractive valuations" seen since the 2008 financial crisis.

 ((muvija.m@tr.com; within UK +44 20 7542 1810, outside UK +91 90470 22289;))